ualsg/ualsg.netlify.app/content/project/ogbd/index.md

 {{% callout note %}}
 This is an ongoing project: the inventory is currently in beta, as we are working on cleaning it and adding new datasets.
-A preliminary snapshot is provided here to raise awareness of the project, solicit more datasets, and help us detect errors.
+A preliminary snapshot is provided here to raise awareness of the project, [solicit more datasets](#adding-a-new-dataset), and help us detect errors.
 {{% /callout %}}

-## Mapping and analysing the worldwide availability of authoritative datasets on buildings
+## Mapping and analysing the availability of authoritative datasets on buildings worldwide

 ![](footprints.png)

 ### About the project